-Read Carefully: Students will be dropped from the course due to excessive absences if they do not access Canvas for two consecutive weeks or fail to complete the required first-week assignments.
-Consistent participation is crucial: students who fail to complete required activities for two consecutive assignments will be dropped from the course due to excessive absences.
-This policy helps students stay engaged and meet the course's academic expectations.
+Read Carefully: Students may be dropped from the course due to excessive absences if they do not complete the required assignments for an entire week.
+Consistent participation is essential in both online and in-person classes.
+This policy is designed to ensure students remain engaged and fulfill the academic expectations of the course.